-Is a referral necessary to see a Psychologist?
+Is a referral necessary to see a psychologist?

 Do you offer after hours appointments?

-What qualifications does my Psychologist have?
+What qualifications does my psychologist have?

 Do I bring my child to the initial consultation?

-What do I do if my child/adolescent is worried about seeing a Psychologist?
+What do I do if my child/adolescent is worried about seeing a psychologist?

 How private and confidential is therapy?

-If it is subpoenaed by a court of law;
+- If it is subpoenaed by a court of law.

-If failure to disclose the information would place the individual or another person at risk of harm.
+- If failure to disclose the information would place the individual or another person at risk of harm.

-If your prior written consent has been obtained to provide or receive information from another professional or agency, such as your child's school, GP, Paediatrician, or other Allied Health Practitioners.
+- If your prior written consent has been obtained to provide or receive information from another professional or agency, such as your child's school, GP, paediatrician, or other allied health practitioners.

-Counselling intervention is most effective where there is open communication and transparency between all parties involved in the individuals care.
-This may include: schools or preschools, GP's, Allied Health Professionals and Workers Compensation Case Managers.
-In order to allow us to do this, please ensure that you sign the consent form at your initial session.
+Counselling intervention is most effective where there is open communication and transparency between all parties involved in the individual’s care.
+This may include schools or preschools, GP's and other allied health professionals.
+To allow us to do this, please ensure that you sign the consent form at your initial session.

 How many sessions will I need?